AhmedHamdiy/image-processing-labs/README.md

 # image-processing-labs
-A Repository for my image processing course labs.
+A repository for our image processing course labs.